atom/atom-languageclient/README.md

 ### Available packages

 Right now we have the following experimental Atom LSP packages in development.
-They are mostly usable baring missing some features that either the LSP doesn't support or that we don't yet expose in the capabilities table above.
+They are mostly usable but are missing some features that either the LSP server doesn't support or expose functionality that is as yet unmapped to Atom (TODO and TBD in the capabilities table above).

 * [languageserver-csharp](https://github.com/atom/languageserver-csharp) provides C# support via [Omnisharp (node-omnisharp)](https://github.com/OmniSharp/omnisharp-node-client)
 * [languageserver-java](https://github.com/atom/languageserver-java) provides Java support via [Java Eclipse JDT](https://github.com/eclipse/eclipse.jdt.ls)

-Additional LSP servers for consideration can be found at http://langserver.org/
+Additional LSP servers for consideration can be found at [LangServer.org](http://langserver.org)

 ## Contributing
 Always feel free to help out!
 Whether it's [filing bugs and feature requests](https://github.com/atom/atom-languageclient/issues/new) or working on some of the [open issues](https://github.com/atom/atom-languageclient/issues), Atom's [contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) will help get you started while the [guide for contributing to packages](https://github.com/atom/atom/blob/master/docs/contributing-to-packages.md) has some extra information.